 6. Use a Leash or Long Line in New Areas

-When in unfamiliar or unsecured areas, always keep your dog on a leash or a long training line.
-This keeps them safe and prevents them from wandering off.
-Never rely solely on verbal commands when your dog is in a new or open environment.
+When traveling or exploring unfamiliar areas, always keep your dog on a leash or long training line.
+This ensures they stay safe and don’t wander off.
+Avoid relying solely on verbal commands when your dog is in an unfamiliar place.

 What to Do If Your Dog Gets Lost